5 Things Family Members Get Terribly Wrong About Drug Addiction

 I’ll wait till they hit rock bottom so I can…

 You may call it patience, but waiting till they hit rock bottom so you can drag them into the rehab may be fatal.
 For all you know, it could be a suicide or overdose and it might be too late to act.
-If it’s hard to convince them to give up drugs and seek help when the addiction is mild, how can you expect them to seek help when they’re into drugs so deep that they don’t care what happen anymore?
+If it’s hard to convince them to give up drugs and seek help when the addiction is mild, how can you expect them to seek help when they’re into drugs so deep that they don’t care what happens anymore?

 If there’s a time to take them into the right rehab, it is now.

 Hawaii Island Recovery is a place where recovering addicts nurture their motivation to quit drugs and move on to a brighter, more peaceful and successful life without drugs.
-Most people come here with little to zero motivation to change but they end up getting sober for good, and staying in the treatment facility to inspire others with their recovery.
+Most people come here with little to zero motivation to change but they end up getting sober for good and staying in the treatment facility to inspire others with their recovery.
 It’s not wrong to care so much for an addict in your family; it’s a natural instinct.
 But you will do a better job if you can send them to a facility that will look after their best interest, help them face their issues and teach them positive coping skills and stress-reduction techniques.
 We do it here and we offer more treatment options.
 Plus, you enjoy the perks of staying in a paradise island and swimming with wild dolphins at Hawaii Island Recovery.

 Call us at (866) 491-8009 so we can help you in convincing your loved one to get individualized treatment.